swdevpa/TiktokAutoUploader/README.md

 This project provides a FastAPI-based API to automate the uploading of videos to TikTok.
 It's designed to run on a server (like a Hetzner VPS) and allows external applications to trigger video uploads by sending the video file, a TikTok session cookie, and other metadata.

+**New in v2.0:** Unified Playwright Architecture.
+The project now uses Playwright (Python) for both login and uploads, ensuring maximum stealth and eliminating the need for a separate Node.js signature service.

 ## Table of Contents

 1. [Features](#features)